Hollywood Theatre (Portland, Oregon): History

 Commissioned by the theatre chain Jensen and Herberg as a companion to the Liberty Theater in Astoria, Oregon, architects Bennes and Herzog designed the building in multiple styles including Spanish Colonial Revival (exterior) and after the Baths of Caracalla and Bernini (interior).
 The theater opened on Saturday, July 17, 1926, with 1,491 seats, as a venue for vaudeville and silent movies.

+In 1959, the Hollywood Theatre screened King Vidor's Solomon and Sheba, making it the first 70mm film presentation ever shown in Portland.
 The venue became a Cinerama theater in 1961, utilizing the ultra-widescreen process until 1963.
 It was still labelled a "Cinerama theater" until 1969, running exclusively 70-millimeter films.
-On June 13, 1968, Stanley Kubrick's 2001: A Space Odyssey opened, and ran for over 10 months.

 In 1975, the theater was divided into three auditoriums, and ran second run films throughout the 1980s and 1990s.

-The theater became a non-profit organization in 1997.
+The theater became a non-profit organization in 1997, but continued to struggle financially.

 Starting in 2011, major renovations were done, including new seats, screens, sound systems and an updated paint job.
 In 2013, a Kickstarter campaign raised the funds necessary to erect a new marquee, and in 2015, 70-millimeter capability was re-installed, making it the sole remaining theater in the state to have it.

-The Hollywood Theatre currently screens first run films; along with a wide range of both well known and obscure classic cinema, offbeat exploitation, educational, independent and experimental films; with a focus of screening repertory films on 35-millimeter and 70-millimeter.
-The theater also has hosted many special guests since 2015, including Quentin Tarantino, Pam Grier, Michael Ironside, Piper Laurie and Joe Dante.
+The Hollywood Theatre currently screens first run films, along with a range of classic cinema, exploitation, educational, independent, and experimental films.
+The theatre focuses on screening repertory films on 35-millimeter and 70-millimeter film.

+The theater hosts many film festivals including Noir City, Portland Horror Film Festival, and the Portland Ecofilm Festival.
+Signature series include: Kung Fu Theaters, B-movie Bingo, Queer Horror, Cinema Classicsand Mississippi Records Music & Film.

+In 2016, to celebrate its 90th anniversary, the theater screened 2001: A Space Odyssey, Lawrence of Arabia (1962), West Side Story (1961) and Aliens (1986) in 70mm.

 The main auditorium has a 50-foot screen and 384 seats, while two smaller auditoriums are located upstairs, each seating 111.
 The theater is self-owned and operated by a non-profit organization of the same name.
 Its mission is to preserve and maintain the historic theater and use it to present a diverse program of films.

+In 2015, the theatre's original 70mm projector was repaired.
+Since then, nearly every 70mm screening has sold out.
+In addition to The Hateful Eight (2015), they’ve screened 2001: A Space Odyssey (1968), Vertigo (1958) and The Wild Bunch (1969) in 70mm.

+In July 2026, the theater celebrated its 10th anniversary with "100 Festival" featuring a week of classic films, rare archival screenings, and special events.
+There was also a screening of the first film ever shown at the Hollywood in 1926, More Pay, Less Work (1926), a silent film, accompanied by a live pipe organ performance.
+The proceeds from the event went to the Columbia River Theater Organ Society to maintain and preserve the Hollywood's original Wurlitzer theatre pipe organ.